 Point Lay has received less research and agency attention than other climate-impacted communities, yet its thaw-related issues are among the most critical.
 Researchers from the UAF Institute of Northern Engineering, Geophysical Institute, Institute of Arctic Biology, and International Arctic Research Center will combine their expertise to address IRPS-related questions in collaboration with project partners.
 We will work with the Cold Climate Housing Research Center, The North Slope Regional Housing Authority, and the Point Lay community to collaboratively produce adaptive housing strategies and knowledge regarding other forms of infrastructure-ground-ice interactions that are also relevant to other arctic villages.
 The project is a component of the International Arctic Research Committee (IASC) Rapid Arctic Transitions due to Infrastructure and Climate (RATIC) initiative and the Infrastructure Action Group of the Multidisciplinary distributed Observatories for the Study of Arctic Connections (T-MOSAiC) project.

 Beginning in 1966 and continuing today, IAB hosts a weekly seminar for faculty, students, staff and the public during the academic year.
 The series attracts life scientists from Alaska and around the world.

 If you wish to meet with a particular speaker, please contact one of the seminar coordinators or the IAB director's office at 907-474-7649.

-The 2018-2019 faculty coordinators for this seminar series are Falk Huettmann and Cory Williams.
+The 2019-2020 faculty coordinators for this seminar series are Cory Williams and Eugenie Euskirchen.
 Beginning in 2013, many of the seminars were recorded and can be viewed online.
 Speakers are listed in chronological order within academic years.